yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 The mod also works with the additional campaigns and with the Coop.

-Save games should be compatible anyway if you copy them to the mod folder (baseq2\save to fasterfps\save), but you will not get automatically the main weapons.
+Save games should be compatible if you copy them to the mod folder (baseq2\save to fasterfps\save), but you will not automatically get the main weapons.

 To customize mod variables, edit the "settings.cfg" file in the mod directory and add this kind of line:
 ```